figment-networks/figment-eth2-depositor/README.md

 ```

-## FigmentEth2Depositor Contract
+## FigmentEth2Depositor0x01 Contract

-The Figment Eth2 Depositor provides a convenient way to send 1 or more deposits in one transaction to the Eth2 Deposit Contract.
+The Figment Eth2 Depositor provides a convenient way to send 1 or more deposits in one transaction to the Eth2 Deposit Contract when the deposit amount is 32 ETH for each validator.

 ### Contract Addresses